 - establish verification protocols.

-These will then be tested and validated in two specific areas of surgery: pancreatic and vascular surgery.
+These were tested in pancreatic and vascular surgery.